Review our updated Visitation Policy

 Admission to the hospital

 You may need to be admitted to our hospital for further treatment.
 Some patients are admitted to the operating room, intensive care unit, or the appropriate medical-surgical floor for continued care.
-Cheshire has many specialists, all credentialed by Dartmouth-Hitchcock, ready to provide excellent care.
+Cheshire has many credentialed specialists ready to provide excellent care.

 In Cheshire’s Inpatient Acute Physical Rehabilitation unit, patients receive treatment from rehabilitation professionals like physical, occupational, recreational, and speech therapists.
 Inpatient rehabilitation helps people who have experienced major medical events like a stroke or spinal injury recover and regain the best function so they can live a full life.